How Worrying Affects the Body

 What Happens With Excessive Worrying?

 Worrying is feeling uneasy or being overly concerned about a situation or problem.
 With excessive worrying, your mind and body go into overdrive as you constantly focus on "what might happen."

 In the midst of excessive worrying, you may suffer with high anxiety -- even panic -- during waking hours.
 Many chronic worriers tell of feeling a sense of impending doom or unrealistic fears that only increase their worries.
 Ultra-sensitive to their environment and to the criticism of others, excessive worriers may see anything -- and anyone -- as a potential threat.

-Chronic worrying affects your daily life so much that it interferes with your appetite, lifestyle habits, relationships, sleep, and job performance.
+Chronic worrying can affect your daily life so much that it may interfere with your appetite, lifestyle habits, relationships, sleep, and job performance.
 Many people who worry excessively are so anxiety-ridden that they seek relief in harmful lifestyle habits such as overeating, cigarette smoking, or using alcohol and drugs.